 Powers and Abilities

-Hela has all of the typical Asgardian traits including a long life-span, super strength, immunity to disease, enhanced metabolism and resistance to most injuries.
+Hela has all of the typical Asgardian traits including super strength, immunity to disease, enhanced metabolism and resistance to most injuries.
+Unlike them, however, Hela is immortal and doesn't require Golden Apples to sustain her youth.
+A storm Giant, Rugga, kidnapped Lady Sif so that Hela can grant him immortality if he brings her to her.
 Hela is one of the strongest Asgardians, being able to lift in excess of 100 tons.
 She is proficient in both armed and unarmed combat, can wield the mystical Nightsword in battle and is able to even face Thor in hand-to-hand combat and come to a stalemate, however she rarely relies on her physical prowess.
 As a goddess of death, Hela holds power over life and death with her kinsmen, the gods of Asgard.
 Death for an Asgardian is somewhat different than death for a mortal.
 In both cases, the corporeal body ceases all functions and activities, but whereas mortal spirits flee the physical form at the moment of death, the spirits of gods remain in their bodies until the death-goddess draws them out and leads them to their final resting place.
 Those spirits (or astral-selves) remain integral for eternity and reside in certain twilight realms in the dimension of Asgard like Hel and Niffleheim, where they take on a quasi-physical tangible existence.
 Although Hela is usually content to wait until an Asgardian is on the verge of succumbing to fatal wounds before she touches him or her and draws the spirit from the body, she can also touch perfectly healthy Asgardians and kill them if she so chooses.
 By using mystical energy, Hela can accomplish a number of tasks, such as levitation, causing one to rapidly age or die, and she can even enhance her fists to increase her strength and cause powerful blows, which are often referred to as her Hand of Glory.
 She also has the power to restore life to recently deceased gods as long as their spirits have not left their bodies although, she does not exercise this power often.
 Hela is powerful enough to slow and even stop Mjolnir in flight and redirect it.

 While Hela’s touch is also fatal to mortals, she does not generally leave the dimension of Asgard or have much traffic with human lives since the souls of the Asgardians are her province.
 Hela is able to travel about in her astral form, possessing the same powers of death as her physical form has.
 Because of her Asgardian metabolism, she does not have any limitation on the amount of time she can spend out of her physical form, unlike mortal astral projectionists.
 It should be noted that the left side of Hela's body is dead and decayed although it appears alive and healthy when she can physically touch her cloak.
 If her cloak is taken from her, it is revealed that she herself is half dead already, half her body rotted away.
 She even loses her physical strength, although this does not mean she is required to wear the cloak since only touching the cloak replenishes her power.